DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: bug
-assignees: ''

----

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and what should be expected.
+If you want to propose a way of fixing it go ahead

 **To Reproduce**
 Steps to reproduce the behavior: